clydebarrow/esphome-docs-hugo/content/components/power_supply.md

 {{< seo description="" image="" >}}

 The `power_supply` component allows you to have a high power mode for certain outputs.
-For example, if you're using an `ATX power supply <https://en.wikipedia.org/wiki/ATX>`__ to power your LED strips, you usually don't want to have the power supply on all the time while the output is not on.
+For example, if you're using an [ATX powersupply ](https://en.wikipedia.org/wiki/ATX) to power your LED strips, you usually don't want to have the power supply on all the time while the output is not on.
 The power supply component can be attached to any [Output Component]({{< ref "components/output/_index#output" >}}) and